arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ## Security Feature: Internet Disabled Mode

 While there are myriad benefits to taking a scripted approach to data analysis, it does also introduce some specific privacy and security risks.
-Arcus has taken these risks into consideration, and developed our [Internet Disabled mode](https://forum.arcus.chop.edu/t/about-the-arcus-lab-security-setting-for-disabling-internet-in-labs/741) feature for labs.
+Arcus has taken these risks into consideration, and developed a [Internet Disabled mode](https://forum.arcus.chop.edu/t/about-the-arcus-lab-security-setting-for-disabling-internet-in-labs/741) feature for labs.
 The feature provides peace of mind by allowing you to work on your code in an environment that is entirely disconnected from the internet, keeping your data and code safer.

-There are two primary kinds of problems that could occur:
+There are two primary kinds of problems that can occur when an environment is connected to the internet:

 1. **Malicious Packages**

-    Writing code involves downloading a variety of packages to use in your scripts, which could contain malicious code (code which is intended to harm a system or cause a security breach).
+    Writing code involves downloading a variety of packages to use in your scripts, which can contain malicious code (code which is intended to harm a system or cause a security breach).
 [Malicious packages can be found even popular package repositories like PyPI](https://thehackernews.com/2023/11/27-malicious-pypi-packages-with.html), and in some instances, [well-known, legitimate packages have been hacked and had malicious code inserted](https://therecord.media/malware-found-in-npm-package-with-millions-of-weekly-downloads).

 2. **Internet Reliant Features**